Consistency ratio and Transitivity Rule

 Illustration for the AHP consistency example: an apple paired with an orange to show a preference of 'apple twice as much as orange'.

-And say, you like an orange 3 times as much as a banana.
+Now suppose you prefer an orange 3 times as much as a banana.

 Illustration for the AHP consistency example: an orange paired with a banana to show a preference of 'orange three times as much as banana'.

-Logically, you should like an apple 6 times as much as a banana.
+If those two judgments are consistent, you should prefer an apple 6 times as much as a banana.

 Illustration for the AHP consistency example: apple, orange, and banana shown together to derive the implied consistent preference of apple six times as much as banana.